rachelb36/horiseon_home/README.md

 ## Description

 - BOOTCAMP MODULE 1 CHALLENGE
-- Modified starter code to make an existing site more accessible and SEO friendly.
-Applied scout rule, which when using someone else's code:
+- Modified starter code to make an existing site more accessible and SEO-friendly.
+- Applied scout rule, which when using someone else's code states:
-> "Always leave the code you are editing a little cleaner than you found it" states"
+> "Always leave the code you are editing a little cleaner than you found it"

-### Tasks completed:
+### Tasks completed

+**Code Refactor Steps:**
 - Combined redundant CSS code
-    - Deleted dead code
+- Deleted dead code in CSS
-    - Renamed overly complex .class names.
+- Organized and simplified selectors in CSS
-    - Replaced non-semantic <HTML> tags with semantic <HTML> tags. in order to provide more clarity for screen readers and SEO.
+- Replaced non-semantic <HTML> tags with semantic <HTML> tags.
 - Added descriptive <title to <HTML> page.
 - Modified <title> to be descriptive for SEO and accessibility
+- Added comments to HTML and CSS page

 ## Installation